iq-motion-control/iq-module-communication-doc/docs/tutorials/ifci_px4_flight_controller.rst

     Vertiq IO Submenu

+Now your Vertiq modules must be configured for proper communication with the flight controller.

-Setting Up Your Vertiq Modules for Use with IFCI and PX4
+Configuring Your Vertiq Modules for Use with IFCI and PX4
 ========================================================
 .. check which pulsing firmware we need.

 To use your Vertiq modules properly with IFCI 23-xx modules must be running speed firmware version 0.32 or newer, or pulsing firmware 0.27 or newer.
-Once flashed with appropriate firmware, connect each module individually to IQControlCenter and set the :blue:`UART Baud Rate` and the :red:`Module ID`.
-As stated previously we recommend that you use a baud rate of 921600.
-Ensure that each module that you plan to use on the IFCI port of the flight controller is set to a different module ID.
+Once flashed with appropriate firmware, connect each module **individually** to IQControlCenter and set the :blue:`UART Baud Rate` and the :red:`Module ID`.
+As stated previously, we recommend that you use a baud rate of 921600.
+Ensure that each module connected to the flight controller is set to a different, unique module ID.

 .. figure:: ../_static/tutorial_images/ifci_px4_flight_controller/control_center_settings.png
     :align: center